docent-net/maciej.lasyk.info/pelican/content/2019/2019-04-07-16th-linux-session-recap.md

 <center>![systemd ftw]({filename}/images/ben-systemd.png)</center>

 I liked this t-shirt very much, and as I always try to teach more and more people about good things of systemd therefore I decided to prepare similar t-shirt for this event.
-Here it is (you can't really see the sentence, but believe me -it's there ;) ):
+Here it is (you can't really see the sentence, but believe me - it's there ;) ):

 <center>![systemd ftw]({filename}/images/everybody-loves-systemd.jpg)</center>